anod/gmail-imap-php/README.md

 ## Features

-The library extends Zend Impa Library, this way it provides all basic IMAP functionality.
+The library extends Zend Imap Library, this way it provides all basic IMAP functionality.
-In addition it provides simple API for:
+In addition it provides simple Gmail specific API for:
  * OAUTH2 Authentication
  * get UID of the message
  * work with GMail labels: retrive, apply, remove